drudge/n8n-nodes-puppeteer/README.md

 [n8n](https://www.n8n.io) node for requesting webpages using [Puppeteer](https://pptr.dev/), a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

+## How to install

+To get started install the package in your n8n root directory:

+`npm install n8n-nodes-puppeteer`

+For Docker-based deployments, add the following line before the font installation command in your [n8n Dockerfile](https://github.com/n8n-io/n8n/blob/master/docker/images/n8n/Dockerfile):

+`RUN cd /usr/local/lib/node_modules/n8n && npm install n8n-nodes-puppeteer`

+>
-**Note:** If you've having issues running puppeteer, please check their [Troubleshooting guide](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md) before opening an issue here.
+> **Note:** If you've having issues running puppeteer, please check their [Troubleshooting guide](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md) before opening an issue here.
+>

 ## Node Reference

-* Operations
+* **Operations**
     * Get the full HTML contents of the page
     * Capture screenshot of all or part of the page

-* Options
+* **Options**
     * All Operations
-        * **Emulate Device** field: Allows you to specify a [device](https://github.com/puppeteer/puppeteer/blob/main/src/common/DeviceDescriptors.ts) to emulate when requesting the page.
+        * **Emulate Device**: Allows you to specify a [device](https://github.com/puppeteer/puppeteer/blob/main/src/common/DeviceDescriptors.ts) to emulate when requesting the page.
-        * **Extra Headers** field: Allows you add additional headers when requesting the page.
+        * **Extra Headers**: Allows you add additional headers when requesting the page.
-        * **Timeout** field: Allows you to specify tge maximum navigation time in milliseconds.
+        * **Timeout**: Allows you to specify tge maximum navigation time in milliseconds.
 You can pass 0 to disable the timeout entirely.
-        * **Wait Until** field: Allows you to change how Puppeteer considers navigation completed.
+        * **Wait Until**: Allows you to change how Puppeteer considers navigation completed.
             * `load`: The load event is fired.
             * `DOMContentLoaded`: The DOMContentLoaded event is fired.
             * `networkidle0`: No more than 0 connections for at least 500 ms.
             * `networkidle2`: No more than 2 connections for at least 500 ms.
+        * **Page Caching**: Allows you to toggle whether pages should be cached when requesting.
+        * **Headless mode**: Allows you to change whether to run browser runs in headless mode or not.
+        * **Stealth mode**: When enabled, applies various techniques to make detection of headless Puppeteer harder.
+Powered by [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth).
     * Get Screenshot
-        * **File Name** field: Allows you to specify the filename of the output file.
+        * **File Name**: Allows you to specify the filename of the output file.
         * **Type** field: Allows you to specify the image format of the output file:
             * JPEG
             * PNG
             * WebP
-        * **Quality** field: Allows you to specify the quality of the image.
+        * **Quality**: Allows you to specify the quality of the image.
             * Accepts a value between 0-100.
             * Not applicable to PNG images.
-        * **Full Page** field: Allows you to capture a screen of the full scrollable content.
+        * **Full Page**: Allows you to capture a screen of the full scrollable content.

 ## Screenshots